siowyisheng/blog/src/pages/on-strategy-in-wir-sind-das-volk.md

 #### Western Currency

 💵 is a difficult resource to manage.
-On one hand, we want enough to it to
+On one hand, East wants enough of it so that they don't suffer 🔽🏭 from shortage.
+The final goal of WC is to not suffer any ❌🛠 in D4.

 #### The Wall